suku-kahanamoku/mongoose-module/README.md

 npx nuxi module add mongoose-module
 ```

 That's it!
-You can now use My Module in your Nuxt app ✨
+You can now use Mongoose module in your Nuxt app ✨

 ## Contribution